Theology (THEO)

 Examines the relationship between the ministry of the church and the complicated realities of race and culture in the modern world.
 The course will trace the development and varying interpretations of racial and cultural identity through theological and non-theological materials as well as cultivate a theological framework to negotiate these realities in the church and the world.

-THEO 6512 Reconciliation and Intercultural Studies: Foundations for Leadership (3 Credits)
+THEO 6512 Theological Foundations for Reconciliation (2 Credits)

 THEO 6610 Encounter of Christian Faith with Other Faiths (3 Credits)